 St Marks Academy is an all-inclusive Church of England Academy built on the foundations of Love, Hope and Trust.
-The Academy has a distinctive Christian ethos which is at the heart of this Academy and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
-We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our Academy and its importance to our community.
+The Academy has a distinctive Christian ethos which is at the heart of this Academy and provides an inclusive, caring and supportive environment where students learn and flourish in a setting shaped by Christian values.
+We welcome applications from all members of the community and we ask all parent(s)/carer(s) to respect the Christian ethos of our Academy and its importance to our community.
 We are committed to developing an inclusive academy that reflects the diversity of the local community.
-We welcome children and families of all faiths and of no faith.
+We welcome students and families of all faiths and of no faith.